willcary/Addition-Rules/README.md

 # Addition Rules!

 In this React application, the user is given an addition problem with two numbers ranging from 0 to 100.
 There is a controlled input for the user to enter their answer.
 The user should click the primary "Check Answer" button to submit their answer and get feedback of whether or not it was correct as calculated by the MathJS API.
 After submission, the "Check Answer" button turns grey to indicate it is disabled until the user clicks the "next question" button which will load two new random numbers.
 The "Check Answer" button then returns to it's original green color.
+The user always has the option to skip a question.

 ## Contribute

+Contributors are welcome!
+See `planning.md` for some ideas.
+Other things that would be nice to implement:

+- Infrastructure - I designed and created this app in a hurry and I think it could benefit from some refactoring.
+Certainly dividing up elements into individual components and splitting up the CSS into more specific sheets to be imported by said components would increase code readability/reusability and make it easier to maintain.
+- Implement design framework - I coded the CSS from scratch, but it may benefit future iterations of this app to refactor the styles using a third party framework such as Bootstrap or Material Design.
+- Implement unit testing - To add robustness to this app, it would be beneficial to add unit testing to refactored components to ensure consistent and predicatable UI.

 ## Build and Deploy